Ludi Lin: Personal life

-Lin is proficient in snowboarding as a competitive snowboarder, scuba diving, and martial arts.
-He studied Muay Thai in Thailand after graduating from high school, as well as Jiu-Jitsu and Olympic-style wrestling.
+Lin is highly athletic, having trained in snowboarding, scuba diving, martial arts, muay thai, jiu-Jitsu and Olympic-style wrestling.

-Lin is fluent in English, Mandarin, and Cantonese.
+He is fluent in English, Mandarin, and Cantonese.

 He became a vegan around 2016.
 In a video where he explains his dietary fundamentals on the Men's Health YouTube channel, Lin advocates a vegan diet saying "It's good for the Earth, it's good for my body, I feel good about it because animals are cute, and it is the only thing that is sustainable."

 Lin is also a fan of comic books, manga, and anime.
 He is also an activist for Asian representation and speaking out against Asian racism with movements like Stop Asian Hate.